Chromium in diet

 - Wheat germ

-Chromium deficiency may be seen as impaired glucose tolerance.
+Lack of chromium may be seen as impaired glucose tolerance.
 It occurs in older people with type 2 diabetes and in infants with protein-calorie malnutrition.
-Taking a chromium supplement may help, but it is not a substitute for other treatment.
+Taking a chromium supplement may help, but it is not an alternative for other treatment.

 Because of the low absorption and high excretion rates of chromium, toxicity is not common.